commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 #### Other

+$FEED: `decompress` - decompress LZSA2 block
 $FF44: `monitor` - enter machine language monitor
 $FF47: `restore_basic` - enter BASIC
 $FF5F: `screen_set_mode` - set screen mode
 $FF62: `screen_set_charset` - activate 8x8 text mode charset

+##### Function Name: decompress

+Signature: void decompress(word input: r0, inout word output: r1);
+Purpose: Decompress an LZSA2 block
+Call address: $FEED

+**Description:** This function decompresses an LZSA2-compressed data block from the location passed in r0 and outputs the decompressed data at the location passed in r1.
+After the call, r1 will be updated with the location of the last output byte plus one.

+**Notes**:

+* To create compressed data, use the `lzsa` tool[^4] like this:
+`lzsa -r -f2 <original_file> <compressed_file>`
+* This function cannot be used to decompress data in-place, as the output data would overwrite the input data before it is consumed.
+Therefore, make sure to load the input data to a different location.
+* It is possible to have the input data stored in banked RAM, with the obvious 8 KB size restriction.

 ##### Function Name: monitor